JervanSahd/git2gether/README.md

 ## Overview
 Git2gether exists to connect, equip, and empower coding bootcamp graduates.

 Coding bootcamps are a viable career path for aspiring developers.
-Graduates of these fast-paced, intensive courses become proficient in variety of essential technologies and skills to help the graduate become employer-ready.
+Graduates of these fast-paced, intensive courses become proficient in a variety of essential technologies and skills to help the graduate become employer-ready.

 Upon graduation, many of these very developers are left wondering, “Now what?”
 Finding work in this sector proves to be a challenge for many graduates.
 Though, as many as 79% of bootcamp graduates say that they landed a job within six months of graduation.<sup>1</sup>